 WHEREFORE, Movant requests that Defendant, Mary Cummins, be ordered to appear before the Court at a designated date and time and show cause why she should not be held in contempt of court for violations of the injunction contained in the August 27, 2012 Final Judgment and punished accordingly.”

-Mary Cummins has made numerous false reports to USDA about Bat World Sanctuary.
+Mary Cummins has made numerous false reports to USDA about Amanda Lollar and Bat World Sanctuary.
 After making her false allegations, Mary Cummins then sent Freedom of Information Act requests (FOIAs) to USDA to obtain her complaints against us.
 She then manipulated the FOIA’d documents she received to make it appear that we had violated our USDA permit, and our permit was therefore cancelled/revoked.
 (In reality, we cancelled our USDA permit as we no longer needed it.)

 Cummins then uploaded her manipulated documents to the internet to spread her venom far and wide through numerous blogs and Facebook posts.
 Cummins tries to represent herself as “an advocate for animals” and “a whistleblower” by continually posting this false and misleading information even after she was sued for defamation and ordered to pay Bat World Sanctuarty and Amanda Lollar in excess of SIX MILLION DOLLARS.